albertito/libfiu/doc/remote_control.rst

 Where:

- - *name* is the failure point name (which, at the moment, cannot have spaces inside).
+ - *name* is the name of the point of failure (which, at the moment, cannot have spaces inside).
  - *failnum* the same as the *failnum* parameter of *fiu_enable()* (see the manpage for more details).
  - failinfo the same as the *failinfo* parameter of *fiu_enable()* (see the